NashTech-Labs/fireye-agent/README.md

 To use the playbook run the following command in the main folder-

-ansible-playbook -i <the host file if you are using> playbook/install-fireeye-agent.yml
+ansible-playbook -i (the host file if you are using) playbook/install-fireeye-agent.yml

 before running the playbook do specify the <hostname> in the ansible playbook and check for the default variable values

+In case we want to Rollback the deployed agent for DR, we can run the following playbook and role-

+ansible-playbook -i (the host file if you are using) playbook/uninstall-fireeye-agent.yml